ticketmaster-api-staging/ticketmaster-api-staging.github.io/products-and-docs/sdks/presence-sdk/index.md

 {% capture iOS_changelog %}
+### Changes (11/6/17 Release 1.3.0)
+- Experience SDK Integration.
+- Improved Login Screen for the SDK.
+- Support for iPhone X screen size.
+- Added refresh button for fans with no tickets
+- Added support for honoring custom tint color for navigation bar configured via UIAppearance.
+- Bug fixes for adding Mastercard as refund card and other UI issues.

 ### Changes (10/16/17 Release 1.2.0)

 -	Added support for entering verification code for linking TMR account for Archtics.